 Matches simple patterns or regular expressions

-Group the tree’s values into fixed-size sets
+Group the map’s values into fixed-size sets

 The parent of the given tree node